What is Cutlery

 Stainless steel cutlery is available in many grades of quality and finish.
 The two best qualities are those marked 18/8 which means a composition of 18% chromium and 8% nickel, and 12/12 which means 12% chromium and 12% nickel.

-Burnishing machines, Polivit method, and plate powder methods are used for retaining the shine and to remove stains.
+Burnishing machines, the Polivit method, and plate powder methods are used for retaining the shine and removing stains.

 What are the Different Types of Cutlery

 These are the different cutlery items for f&b service in hotels:

 A Knife can be used for striking, chopping, tearing, dicing, spreading, carving, and slicing.
 Different types of knives are designed for different works.